 Let's start with tea - either green or black.
 L-Theanine is an amino acid found almost exclusively in tea.
 L-Theanine is a triple win because it can not only reduce anxiety and increase alertness, but it's also a mood booster.
-And, bonus round, the positive effects of L-Theanine can be felt as soon as 30-40 minutes after intake.
-Bonus round two: tea also contains antioxidants.
+And, unlike energy drinks or sodas, tea also contains antioxidants.

 Omega 3 fatty acids rank high in the brain/mood/food connection.
 Omega 3 fatty acids have been shown to have a powerful influence on the brain and play a major role in reducing depression.
 Fish sources of Omega 3 include salmon, mackerel, halibut, sardines, tuna, and herring.
 Non-fish sources include flax (oil, seeds, ground), spinach, navy and kidney beans, and wild rice.